PV-System, Power as function of View & Time

 In 2021 the eastern neighbours changed their house (= extended roof) after which we try to compensate the resulting dip in morning PV-production by shifting some panels:

-since September 09, 2021 from looking south now 600Wp is looking east under +30 degrees elevation
+since September 09, 2021 600Wp has been shifted from looking south to looking east under +30 degrees elevation

 => 3040Wp East-looking & 2200Wp South-looking.

 The tendency of the story above is still true, but over next year the figures/graphs will change ......

 Sitemap/ Jumplist for this website, incl. links to dutch versions of pages

 Samenvatting voor Rechten & Verantwoordelijkheden / Summary for Rights & Liabilities